After studying this chapter, you should be able to:

 DNA Contains Four Deoxynucleotides

 The chemical nature of the monomeric deoxynucleotide units of DNA—deoxyadenylate, deoxyguanylate, deoxycytidylate, and thymidylate—is described in Chapter 32.
 These monomeric units of DNA are held in polymeric form by 3′,5′-phosphodiester bonds constituting a single strand, as depicted in Figure 34–1.
 The informational content of DNA (the genetic code) resides in the sequence in which these monomers—purine and pyrimidine deoxyribonucleotides—are ordered.
 The polymer as depicted possesses a polarity; one end has a 5′-hydroxyl or phosphate terminal while the other has a 3′-phosphate or hydroxyl terminal.
-The importance of this polarity will become evident. ...
+The importance of this ...